Whidbey Island: Ecology

+Ancient extinct fauna

+During the Last Glacial Period, the Salish Sea region was populated by American mastodon, Columbian mammoth, Bison antiquus, giant ground sloth, saber-toothed salmon, Camelops (camels), and other animals.
+There is evidence in the shorelines of the island of mammoth hunts by Indigenous peoples extending beyond the formation of the major coastlines.
+The Island County Historical Museum currently possesses mammoth tusks which were unearthed by soil erosion.

 Flora

 Vegetation varies greatly from one end of the island to the other.
 Vegetation in the south is more similar to that of mainland Washington.
 The principal trees are Douglas fir, red alder, bigleaf maple, western red cedar, western hemlock, and Pacific madrone.
 Compared to the rest of western Washington state, vine maple is notably absent, except where they have been planted.
 Other under-story plants include the evergreen huckleberry, lower longleaf Oregon grape, elderberry, salal, oceanspray, and varieties of nettle.
 Non-native introduced plants such as foxglove, ivy and holly are also evident.

 Farther up the island, however, the shorter Oregon-Grape and the blue Evergreen Huckleberry is seen less, while tall Oregon-grape and Red Huckleberry predominate.
 The native Pacific rhododendron is much more visible.
-Amongs the deciduous varieties, Garry oak (from which Oak Harbor takes its name) are seen more frequently in the northern portion of the island.
+Amongst the deciduous varieties, Garry oak (from which Oak Harbor takes its name) are seen more frequently in the northern portion of the island.
 In the conifer classification, grand fir is found more in the northern part of Whidbey Island along with Sitka spruce and shore pine.
 There are three open prairie areas on Whidbey Island – Smith Prairie, Crockett Prairie and Ebey Prairie.
 Some patches of prickly pear cactus are found along the slopes near Partridge Point.

 Fauna

 Gray whales migrate between Whidbey and Camano Islands during March and April and can be seen from both ship and shore.
-Orca also make use of the waters surrounding Whidbey Island.
+Orca also make use of the waters surrounding Whidbey Island, including the southern residents.
+Penn Cove was used as an orca-hunting area in the 1960s and 1970s by aquarium owner Ted Griffin, who captured several young southern resident orcas for sale to marine parks and killed others in the process.
+The southern residents did not return to Penn Cove until a sighting in 2024.

 Clams and oysters are abundant locally and may be harvested from some public beaches.
 The Washington State Department of Health provides an online guide to assist in identifying shellfish varieties as well as providing guidance about where to find specific varieties.

 According to the Whidbey Audubon Society, Approximately 230 bird species are reported to take advantage of the diverse habitats on the island.